adriankamenistak/Deskbuddy_Notion_Integration/SETUP_GUIDE.md

 - Confirm WiFi is connected
 - Check that the location values are valid
 - Verify that API requests are not being blocked

+### Notion does not update or show the Notion page contents
+-Confirm, that the notion page is connected with the API
+1. Open the specific Notion page you want shown on Deskbuddy
+2. Click the ••• menu (top right of the page)
+3. Scroll to Connections → Add connections
+4. Select your "Deskbuddy" integration
+5. Confirm it now shows as connected — if you skip this, every API call will silently return empty results even with a valid key.

 ## Final Notes